HyuugaKojiro1612/NLP-asm/README.md

 ## Description

-This assignment is the implementation of a simple CS response program in Vietnamese, using NLU techniques.
+This assignment is the implementation of a simple CS response program in Vietnamese using NLU techniques, including Syntactic processing and Semantic Interpretation.

 ## Prerequisites:
 - [NLTK 3.8.1](http://www.nltk.org)